 The public comment period for the proposed rule expired on August 1, 2011.
-At this time we do not know when a final rule will be issued.
+At this time we do not know when a final rule will be issued, although the final rule is not expected until, at the earliest, 2013.
 Under the proposed rule, because of the capital support provided by the U.S. Government, the GSEs satisfy the Dodd-Frank risk-retention requirements while they are in conservatorship.
 Therefore, lenders that originate loans that are sold to the GSEs while they are in conservatorship will not be required to retain risk associated with those loans.

-Depending on, among other things, (a) the final definition of QRM and its requirements for LTV, seller contribution and debt-toincome ratio, (b) to what extent, if any, the presence of mortgage insurance would allow for a higher LTV in the definition of QRM, and (c) whether lenders choose mortgage insurance for non-QRM loans, the amount of new insurance that we write may be materially adversely affected.
+Depending on, among other things, (a) the final definition of QRM and its requirements for LTV, seller contribution and debt-to-income ratio, (b) to what extent, if any, the presence of mortgage insurance would allow for a higher LTV in the definition of QRM, and (c) whether lenders choose mortgage insurance for non-QRM loans, the amount of new insurance that we write may be materially adversely affected.
 See also "- If the volume of low down payment home mortgage originations declines, the amount of insurance that we write could decline, which would reduce our revenues."